databrickslabs/ucx/README.md

 ## Jobs Static Code Analysis Workflow

-> Please note that this is an experimental workflow.

-The `experimental-workflow-linter` workflow lints accessible code from 2 sources:
+The `workflow-linter` workflow lints accessible code from 2 sources:
  - all workflows/jobs present in the workspace
  - all dashboards/queries present in the workspace
 The linting emits problems indicating what to resolve for making the code Unity Catalog compatible.